1. Why do I need approval to alter the exterior of my house and property?

-First and foremost, even though Oakland Mills has architectural covenants requiring approval for changes, residents are permitted, and encouraged to make alterations to their properties That being said, residents who are in potential disagreement with an application that is brought to them by their neighbor should, ideally, sign the application and discuss the project fully with that neighbor.
-Signatures obtained on the application indicate the neighbors’ awareness of the alteration that is intended, and are not indicators of approval or disapproval.
-Since neighbor’s signatures are required to be on the application, your refusal to sign will only cause the resident to seek another signature, but will not end the process or keep the project from moving forward.
+First and foremost, even though Oakland Mills has architectural covenants requiring approval for changes, residents are permitted and encouraged to make alterations to their properties.
+That being said, residents who are in potential disagreement with an application that is brought to them by their neighbor should, ideally, sign the application and discuss the project fully with that neighbor.
+Signatures obtained on the application indicate the neighbors’ awareness of the proposed alteration and are not indicators of approval or disapproval.
+Since neighbors’ signatures are required to be on the application, your refusal to sign will only cause the resident to seek another signature and will not end the process or keep the project from moving forward.
 Residents may contact the covenant advisor to discuss the application in question, and may attend the RAC meeting at which the application in question will be reviewed.
-Concerns may also be put in writing to the covenant advisor, who will forward these concerns to the RAC committee and the Architecture Committee Chair for consideration.
-Please note: Applications that meet the current guidelines and that are complete cannot be disapproved based solely on a neighbor’s dissatisfaction of an application.
+Concerns may also be put in writing to the covenant advisor, who will forward these concerns to the RAC committee and the Architectural Committee Chair for consideration.
+Please note: applications that meet the current guidelines and that are complete cannot be disapproved based solely on a neighbor’s dissatisfaction with an application.

 23. I am selling my house.
 Do I need to provide any information to my agent or a potential buyer?

 Yes.
 When property is sold in the state of Maryland, it is required that sellers provide buyers with any and all information regarding the property, including the fact that Columbia and the Village of Oakland Mills are covenant protected communities.
 You may also have documents from your townhouse association if you are selling a town house.
-This information is most fully disclosed when the Oakland Mills, Columbia Association, and townhouse association resale documents, if applicable, are purchased by the seller, and passed on to the buyer for their review.
-This information also becomes part of the deed of each property owner, and all are required to have and to hold these documents, and to abide by them, affording each resident all the rights and responsibilities of owning property in Columbia, MD.
-Oakland Mills Village documents and Columbia Association documents are available for purchase at our office at a combined cost of $20.00.
+This information is most fully disclosed when the Oakland Mills, Columbia Association, and townhouse association resale documents, if applicable, are purchased by the seller and passed on to the buyer for their review.
+This information also becomes part of the deed of each property owner, and all are required to have and to hold these documents and to abide by them, affording each resident all the rights and responsibilities of owning property in Columbia, MD.
+Oakland Mills Village documents and Columbia Association documents can be downloaded and printed HERE or can be purhased (hard copy) at The Other Barn for $30.00.

 24. My neighbor told me I have to have a Letter of Compliance from the village before I can sell my property.
 Is this true?